Sigrún Harðardóttir

 At present he is a member of Ircam’s Forum, a composers’ grouping of the whole world that applies discharge technlogy to the musical creation.
 His music has appeared in important festivals of electroacustics in the world, emphasizing Festival Predicts, Paris, Latin American of Electroacústica and Visual in Paris, Sonoimágenes, Buenos Aires, ICMC07, Copenaghe, Musically, Lisbon, Sonic Visions, Mexico between others.

 His music has been interpreted for: Assemble Temp-Espatial, Assemble Mobile Art of Mexico and national and foreign soloists between whom there stand out the oboist Plamen Petkov, the pianist Rodolfo Ponce Montero, the flautists Roberto Morales and Eduardo González, the clarinettist Isidro Muñetón, the soprano Patricia Valdéz, the guitarist Tawally Prado, the Extreme Quartet, Psappha Ensamble of Percussions, the Orchestra Nicolaíta and the Symphonic Sinaloa of the Arts.
+Through the above article, we can recommend you the latest dresses.in a variety of lengths, colors and styles for every occasion from your favorite brands.

 The interpretation of 5 Apocryphal Dances for ensamble and electronic in real-time with the Sinaloa of the Arts.
 Being the first work electroacústica for big assemble presented in Sinaloa.
 This work was presented in the Palace of Fine arts, (Mexico city) in the frame of the celebrations of 70 Anniversary of the above mentioned enclosure with the Sinaloa of the Arts under the guidance of Gordon Campbell.